lunarmodules/ldoc/doc/doc.md

 The _navigation section_ down the left has several parts:

-  - The project name ('project' in the config)
+  - The project name (`project` in the config)
-  - A project description ('description')
+  - A project description (`description`)
-  - ''Contents'' of the current page
+  - **Contents** of the current page
-  - ''Modules'' listing all the modules in this project
+  - **Modules** listing all the modules in this project

 Note that `description` will be passed through Markdown, if it has been specified for the project.
 This gives you an opportunity to make lists of links, etc; any '##' headers will be formatted like the other top-level items on the navigation bar.

-'Contents' is automatically generated.
-It will contain any explicit sections, if they have been used.
-Otherwise you will get the usual categories: 'Functions', 'Tables' and 'Fields'.
+**Contents** is automatically generated.
+It will contain any explicit sections as well as the usual categories: 'Functions', 'Tables' and 'Fields'.
+For a documentation page, the subtitles become the sections shown here.

-'Modules' will appear for any project providing Lua libraries; there may also be a 'Scripts' section if the project contains Lua scripts.
+**Modules** will appear for any project providing Lua libraries; there may also be a 'Scripts' section if the project contains Lua scripts.
 For example, [LuaMacro](http://stevedonovan.github.com/LuaMacro/docs/api.html) has a driver script `luam` in this section.
-The [builtin](http://stevedonovan.github.com/LuaMacro/docs/modules/macro.builtin.html) module only defines macros, which are defined as a _custom tag type_.
+The [builtin](http://stevedonovan.github.com/LuaMacro/docs/modules/macro.builtin.html) module only defines macros, which are defined as a _custom tag type[?]_.

 The _content section_ on the right shows: